JakubFranek/Kapytal/docs/glossary.md

 Tags are not meant for describing the object of the Transactions (i.e. *Groceries*, *Electronics*, *Rent* etc.) as that is the purpose of [Categories](#category-).

+Note that [Cash Transactions](#cash-transaction) and [Refunds](#refund-) support the *"split Tags"* functionality, which allows the user to specify the monetary amount which should be associated with the given Tag.
+By default, full Transaction amount is associated with the Tag, but split Tags can be used to alter this to a lower amount.
+This feature is useful for splitting expenses (see the basic [demo file](#demo-files) for example of this usage).

+Note that for the purposes of Tag Reports, only [Income](#income-), [Expense](#expense-), [Refund](#refund-) and [Dividend](#dividend-) Transaction amounts are considered in the calculation.
+This is because other Transaction types are expected to be value-neutral.

 ---

 ### Transaction